5th call for project proposals OPEN

 Each grant will be for a specific piece of work, and no long-term commitment to any individual or group should be assumed.
 The AWR is competitive and only proposals that are judged to provide excellent science and to fit the aims of the fund will be considered.
 Applicants should ensure that their proposals are cost effective, and cost-sharing is encouraged when possible.
 Where appropriate, the track record of project proponents will be taken into consideration.
 The inclusion of students or early career scientists is encouraged.
 All proposals should be presented on the official project application form.

 In supporting the development of a feedback management approach for the krill fishery, the AWR wishes to fund work that will increase understanding about how the Antarctic marine ecosystem operates and how it might be characterised as a set of indicators for use by managers.
 Such work might involve desk or field studies to fill critical knowledge gaps or provide early warning signals about future ecological change.

 Other novel or exciting projects, or relevant projects that take advantage of logistical assets of already funded projects, may be considered where they match closely with the aims of the AWR.
-Such projects should seek to inform the development of feedback management approaches.
+Such projects should seek to inform risk assessment and the development of feedback management approaches.

 Applicants should give details about the proposed start and end dates of any proposal.
 Applicants should also provide specific dates by which outputs and products from the research will be produced.
-Successful proposals should preferably start as soon as possible; desk-based components for any proposals should commence before 1 July 2019, while any fieldwork should commence in the 2018/2019 field season.
+Successful proposals should preferably start as soon as possible.